fanyangCS/fanyangcs.github.io/_posts/2024-07-01-PerformanceReview.md

 In the year of 1905, the person being reviewed was given an overall rating of 3 out of 5, i.e., an average score.
 His manager commented that the person devoted his time to "publishing a series of outside papers" and "he has done reasonably well".

-As a matter of fact, in the year of 1905, the person published 5 papers.
-One paper, "On a heuristic viewpoint concerning the production and transformation of light", eventually led to Nobel Prize in Physics in 1921.
-And this was not even his best result in that year!
-The other being Relativity.
+As a matter of fact, in 1905, the person published 5 papers.
+One of them, "On a heuristic viewpoint concerning the production and transformation of light", eventually led to the Nobel Prize in Physics in 1921.
+And this wasn't even his best result that year -- the other being his theory on Relativity.

 From his manager's perspective, this was an average year for Albert Einstein.
-For Physics and Human Being, this was a revolutionary year.
+For Physics and Human Being, however, this was a revolutionary year.